Nov 30, 2023

 Apache HTTP Server vs Other Web Servers

-Beside Apache web server, there are many other popular options.
+In addition to the Apache web server, there are many other popular options.
 Each web server application has been created for a different purpose.
-While Apache web server is the most widely used, it has quite a few alternatives and rivals.
+While the Apache web server is the most widely used, it has quite a few alternatives and rivals.

 Apache vs NGINX